slipx06/Sunsynk-Home-Assistant-Dash/README.md

 # Sunsynk Home Assistant Dashboard
-Home Assistant Dashboard to display Sunsynk info
+Home Assistant Dashboard to display Sunsynk info.
+If you are only interested in the powerflow card you can get it from https://github.com/slipx06/Sunsynk-Home-Assistant-Power-Flow-Card

 ![image](https://user-images.githubusercontent.com/7227275/226107876-fc11f764-e642-4e2f-8e64-344979c201a8.png)
 ![image](https://user-images.githubusercontent.com/7227275/223529017-0702437a-d12e-475a-8695-b617d8da4d97.png)